Asserting Your Rights in Workplace Sexual Orientation Discrimination

 How long do I have to file a complaint under California law?

 California law allows employees three years within the last incident of employment discrimination or retaliation to file a complaint with the DFEH.
 Employees who feel that their employment rights have been violated by SOD should contact an attorney or their state or local anti-discrimination agency.
-Victims of discrimination should seek legal help as soon as possible, as many states enforce statutes of limitation for discrimination claims.
+Victims of discrimination should seek legal help as soon as possible, as California courts typically enforce statutes of limitations for discrimination claims.

 Federal Law: Title VII and Bostock v.
 Clayton County

 Until June 15th, 2020, federal law did not protect employees from discrimination based on their sexual orientation.
 In Bostock v.
 Clayton County, the Supreme Court ruled that Title VII prohibitions of discrimination on the basis of sex apply to discrimination on the basis of sexual orientation and gender identity.
 To discriminate against someone on the basis of their sexual orientation or gender identity is to discriminate against them on the basis of their sex, and thus a violation of Title VII.

 Are private sector individuals protected under Title VII?

 Under Title VII of the Civil Rights Act, private-sector job applicants and employees (current and former) are protected from employment discrimination based on sexual orientation or gender identity if their employer has 15 or more employees.
 Employees of employers with less than 15 employees are not protected by Title VII from employment discrimination on the basis of their sexual identity, but may still be protected by state laws.